 CFIB’s Ontario legislative team is working around the clock to make sure government officials know what your business needs are.
 Currently we are asking the Ontario government to:

-- Provide rent relief and certainty for commercial tenants and landlords
+- Freeze evictions for commercial tenants and provide rent relief and certainty for commercial tenants and landlords

 - Provide WSIB rebates this year so that surplus funds are returned to the employers who paid them